Skip to content

 Work Experience

-1995- Senior research fellow at NUPI
+1995- Senior Research Fellow and Research Professor at NUPI

 1993-1994 Senior analyst at The Ministry of Defence, Poland